Brett Goldstein: Career

 In 2013, Goldstein wrote and played the leading role of a Peckham postman-turned-superhero in the low-budget romantic comedy SuperBob (2015).
 At the end of filming, comedian Catherine Tate, who starred in the film as his character's boss at the Ministry of Defence, invited him to co-write and guest star in the BBC One sitcom Catherine Tate's Nan (2014–2015), a spin-off of The Catherine Tate Show about her popular sweary old-lady character Joanie Taylor.
 The two continued to collaborate, with Goldstein joining Tate on her first ever live tour in 2016 and co-writing the feature film The Nan Movie (2022) and a 2021 Comic Relief sketch starring Daniel Craig as James Bond.

 In 2016, he won the BIFA for Best Supporting Actor for his role as Brendan in the comedy film Adult Life Skills, starring Jodie Whittaker as the lead character.
 In 2018, Goldstein and Whittaker appeared together in the Doctor Who episode "The Tsuranga Conundrum".
 Later that year, in July 2018, he began his career as a podcaster with Films to Be Buried With, a comedy podcast featuring guests talking about films that have been important in their lives.
 Goldstein has also written and performed four solo stand-up shows.

 TV producer Bill Lawrence hired Goldstein as a writer for the 2020 Apple TV+ show Ted Lasso, starring Jason Sudeikis.
-His writing on the show led to his being cast as the character of aging footballer Roy Kent.
+His writing on the show led to his being cast as the character of ageing footballer Roy Kent.
 Rolling Stone's Emily Zemler stated that Goldstein "felt such a kinship with this stoic tough guy, in fact, that he emailed a self-taped audition of five scenes to the production team.
-In the email, he told the team, "If this is awkward, or this is shit, pretend you never got this email, and I promise I will never ask you about it."
 The tapes, which included the 'If I don't hear silence I'm gonna start punching dicks' scene from the pilot, ended up scoring him the role.
 The rest is history."
+In the email that Goldstein sent, he told the team "If this is awkward, or this is shit, pretend you never got this email, and I promise I will never ask you about it."
 He won the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series two consecutive years (2021 and 2022), for his work on the show.

 Together with Black Mirror writer Will Bridges, Goldstein created and wrote the six-part science fiction anthology series Soulmates for AMC, based on their short film For Life (2013).
 The series premiered in October 2020 and starred Sarah Snook, Malin Akerman, Betsy Brandt, and Charlie Heaton.
 In 2022, he signed a multi-year overall deal with Warner Bros.
 Television.
 Later that year, Goldstein appeared as Hercules in the mid-credits scene of Thor: Love and Thunder.
-He is expected to reprise the role in future Marvel Cinematic Universe properties.